custafo/-custafo/README.md

 :technologist: My name is Gustavo Pereira!

-:bricks: I am a Computer Science student and a beginner in the dev world, trying my best tho.
+I am a Computer Science student and a beginner in the dev world, trying my best tho.

+:hammer::memo:Currently I'm only used to Java, but I'm planning to go through C# and JavaScript.

 :seedling: Hope we can be friends or maybe coworkers!

-:hammer::memo:Currently I'm only used to Java, but I'm planning to go through C# and JavaScript.

  —ฅ/ᐠ. ̫ .ᐟ\ฅ —